 2. Petmate Top Load Plastic Cat Kennel

-This carrier offers a secure plastic shell with a convenient top-loading door, making it easier to place nervous cats inside.
-The ventilation holes provide good airflow and visibility, while the carry handle adds to its portability.
-It's a practical choice for small cats or toy breed dogs, especially for quick trips or vet visits.
+This carrier uses a secure plastic shell with a convenient top-loading door, making it easier to place nervous cats inside.
+Ventilation holes around the shell provide airflow and visibility, and the handle makes it easy to carry.
+It's a practical choice for small cats or short trips.

 What We Like: